samarth0104/QuizApp/README.md

 # Quiz Application

-This project is a simple quiz application developed in Unity, featuring multiple scenes and modes, dynamic score updates, and question results displayed in the exit screen.
-It utilizes CSV files for storing questions and supports three different modes: practical, interview, and theory.
+This project is a simple quiz application developed in Unity replicating the SQL Quiz Master Pro app.
 ## Scenes

 ### Menu